2020 Hero Xpulse 200 BSVI - Road-Test Review

 Hero Xpulse 200 BS-6: Ride & Handling

 Hero designed the Xpulse 200 to be one bike, capable of performing multiple tasks.
 Not only is the Hero Xpulse 200 BS-6 among the most comfortable bikes for city commuting, it is even light and easy enough for beginners to take on any off-road trail.
 The fact that Indian road conditions are as gruelling as an off-road rally stage, only adds to the benefits of having an ADV motorcycle.
 It offers a relaxed riding posture that will give you an effortless and stress-free riding experience on road, which is also adaptable to allow for all the body movement you need while offroading.
 It also gets a wide handlebar, which will not stress your elbows and shoulders while riding.
 The ride height of the motorcycle is pretty accessible, which even an average height person can ride without any problem.
-While my height is 5’9 inch, my colleague with a 5’6 inch stature was able to enjoy the bike to its full potential.
+While my height is 5 ft 9 in, my colleague with a 5 ft 6 in stature was able to enjoy the bike to its full potential.

 The suspension system helps the bike to easily counter potholes and bad roads, without any hiccups.
 Upfront it gets telescopic forks, while the rear employs a 10-step adjustable monoshock.
-Braking duties are done by a 276mm petal disc brake at the front and a 22 mm petal disc brake at the back.
+Braking duties are done by a 276 mm petal disc brake at the front and a 220 mm petal disc brake at the back.
 Both come with a drilled-type design in order to allow for greater heat dissipation during hard use.
 It comes mated to a single-channel ABS.
 The braking system works pretty well and offers a good bite under hard braking.
 However, the brake lever does feel slightly squishy till a point before the calipers reply with a sharp bite.
 Overall, the motorcycle is very comfortable and is easy to manoeuvre through city traffic or tight off-road trails.
-There is a reason why so many ADV enthusiasts blindly suggest beginners to pick the Xpulse 200 with eyes closed.
+There is a reason why so many ADV enthusiasts blindly suggest beginners to pick the Xpulse 200.

 Hero Xpulse 200 BS-6: Verdict